WHAT IS MEDICARE PART D?

-Other Medicare Parts are centered on your medical bills.
 Part D focuses on the medications prescribed to you.
-Medicare Part D does not automatically come with your other Medicare policies, unless you have Medicare Advantage.
-Part D is something you must enroll in separately.
+You must enroll in Part D separately, and it does not automatically come with your other Medicare policies unless you have Medicare Advantage.

 You can get Medicare Part D during the Initial Enrollment Period (the three months before your 65th birthday to the three months after) or the Open Enrollment Period (October 15 to December 7).

 Medicare Part D is required to offer coverage for at least two prescription medications in the six medication categories:

 The list of all of the medications covered constitutes the formulary.

 The amount you pay relates to the tier your medication is in.
 There are four tiers: Tier 1, 2, 3, and the Specialty Tier.
 These range from lowest to highest copayments.
 The type of medication determines tiers.